-- Synology NAS in the agency: This works like a mini server that allows us to keep all files backed-up and secure in 1 location.
+- Synology NAS with 12 TB in the agency: This works like a mini server that allows us to keep all files backed-up and secure in 1 location.

 - Back up NAS: We use an external hard-drive to back up NAS, just in case.

 - Folder Sync: We avoid dragging and dropping files as much as possible.
 One good idea is to have an app like Folder Sync to keep your folders updated with the latest files.
 So when creatives are working on their local machines and they finish for the day, they just click a button to sync the local folder with G.Drive folder which it also syncs with NAS.

 - Wi-Fi: Well, this is a tricky one as it all depends on what internet connection our melons have in their homes.
 Some of them may be on NBN and others in ADSL2, which makes it hard for us to control, but here are some things we are looking into:

 - Getting pre-paid hotspots that they can use to upload or download files.
 This can be done by adding data to their plan or by getting a Netgear that allows for 4G connectivity

 - Making sure that there are not too many connected devices on your network is a simple but important one.
 The more connected devices, the less bandwidth.
 Do you even know how many things are connected to your network now?